RECOVERY IS POSSIBLE!!!

 We are dedicated to helping You navigate

-Donna is our Director; she is the mother of 3 sons’ in recovery from substance use.
+Donna is our Executive Director; she is the mother of 2 sons’ in recovery from substance use.
 Donna works as a Recovery Family Support Specialist at MHANJ.
-She is a member of the Lacey Twp Task Force, Waretown Municipal Alliance, NCADD and is the Chapter Lead for Young People In Recovery-NJ.
+She received her CPRS training from Mainstream Recovery in Middlesex County.
+Donna is a member of the Lacey Twp Task Force, Waretown Municipal Alliance, NCADD and is the Chapter Lead for Young People In Recovery-NJ.
 Through these organizations, she has involved herself with advocacy work & volunteered her time at awareness events in the community.

 Kelli is AED-CPR trained.
 She is also a member of the Ocean County Community CERT.
 Kelli is a great listener, a great resource person and has a heart for people wrestling with addiction.
 As a volunteer Addiction Recovery Advocate and Certified Recovery Coach, Kelli has walked with (and driven) many to rehabs and is here to help you!